 - Automatic Locking Retractors/Emergency Locking Retractors (ALR/ELR)

-- Driver and front passenger dual-stage, dual-threshold airbag Supplemental Restraint System (SRS)
+- Driver and front passenger dual-stage, multiple-threshold airbag Supplemental Restraint System (SRS)

-- Seamless dashboard-mounted airbag lid for the passenger airbag
+- Seamless dashboard-mounted airbag lid for the front passenger airbag

 - Side curtain airbag system

-For 2009, Acura offers two optional Technology Packages on the RL:
+For 2010, Acura offers two available Technology Packages on the RL:

-- RL with Technology Package plus CMBS™: on top of the Technology Package the CMBS™ equipped model includes Acura's Collision Mitigation Braking System™ (CMBS™) that monitors the following distance and closing rate between the RL and the car directly in front of it, warns the driver when a collision is likely and helps reduce impact when a collision becomes unavoidable, Adaptive Cruise Control (ACC), and genuine wood instrument panel trim.
+- RL with Technology Package plus CMBS™: in addition to the Technology Package features, the "plus CMBS™" model includes Acura's Collision Mitigation Braking System™ (CMBS™), Adaptive Cruise Control (ACC) and genuine wood instrument panel trim.

 COLLISION MITIGATION BRAKING SYSTEM™ (CMBS™)

-In 2006, the RL was the first Acura vehicle to offer an optional Collision Mitigation Braking System™ (CMBS™).
+In 2006, the RL was the first Acura vehicle to offer an available Collision Mitigation Braking System™ (CMBS™).
 This revolutionary safety technology monitors potential rear-end collisions, uses audio, visual and tactile signals to alert drivers to the risk of collision, assists brake operation and pre-tensions the front seatbelts to help reduce impact force on occupants and vehicle damage should a collision become unavoidable.
-Unlike pre-collision systems on competitive vehicles, CMBS™ automatically applies the brakes to help mitigate the severity of a collision.
+Unlike pre-collision systems on competitive vehicles, CMBS™ can automatically apply the brakes to help mitigate the severity of a collision.

-Using a millimeter-wave radar unit located inside the front grille, the CMBS™ system monitors the distance between the RL and the car directly in front of it up to a distance of 300 feet along with the rate of closure between the two vehicles.
-If the closing rate increases to a point where a collision is likely to occur (based on relative vehicle speeds and following distance) the CMBS™ system uses visual and audible warnings to prompt the driver to take preventative action.
-If, based on the driver's response, the system determines that the likelihood of a collision has decreased to an acceptable level, the system will disengage.
+Using a millimeter-wave radar unit located inside the front grille, the CMBS™ system monitors the distance between the RL and the car directly in front of it (up to a distance of 300 feet) along with the rate of closure between the two vehicles.
+If the closing rate increases to a point where a collision is likely to occur (based on relative vehicle speeds and following distance), the CMBS™ system uses visual and audible warnings to prompt the driver to take preventative action.
+Based on the driver's response, if the CMBS™ system determines that the likelihood of a collision has decreased to an acceptable level, the system will disengage.
 If the driver's response does not sufficiently reduce the risk of a collision, the CMBS™ system will issue a secondary warning consisting of audible, visual and tactile elements as well as light braking to alert the driver to take action.
 If the closing rate increases so much that a collision becomes unavoidable, CMBS™ can initiate hard braking to reduce the vehicle's speed as well as pre-tension the driver and front passenger seatbelts to help reduce the severity of the crash.
 Depending on the speed of closure between the vehicles, CMBS may initiate hard braking without providing any prior warning.

 TIRE PRESSURE MONITORING SYSTEM™ (TPMS™)

-An onboard Tire Pressure Monitoring System™ (TPMS™) with location and pressure indicators warns the driver when the air pressure lowers in any tire.
+An onboard Tire Pressure Monitoring System™ (TPMS™) with location and pressure indicators warns the RL driver if the air pressure in any tire becomes significantly low.
 This information helps reduce the chance of losing control of the vehicle due to low tire pressure.
-This is important because a slow leak (such as might be caused by a nail embedded through the tread) might not be detectable immediately but over time could cause significant air loss, reduced tire grip and potentially a blowout.
+This is important because a slow leak might not be detectable immediately, but over time could cause significant air loss, reduced traction and potentially a blowout.

 When a tire's pressure drops significantly below the proper specification, a "CHECK TIRE PRESSURE" alert appears on the MID alert screen.
-The system can simultaneously display the air pressure in all four tires via the MID, making it simple to locate the specific low tire.
+The system can simultaneously display the air pressure in all four tires via the MID, making it simple to locate the tire with low pressure.
 If there is a fault in the system, a "CHECK TPMS SYSTEM" alert appears.
-At the driver's preference the display can continually show the air pressure in all four tires.
-Regardless of whether the driver chooses to monitor the pressures, a warning will still occur if a tire drops below specification.
+At the driver's preference, the display can continually show the air pressure in all four tires.
+Regardless whether the driver chooses to monitor tire pressure via the MID, a warning will occur if a tire's pressure drops significantly below specification.

 During a frontal collision, a conventional body structure generally concentrates the loads from the impact along two pathways running longitudinally through the lower portion of the frame.
-The ACE™ structure's front-mounted polygonal main frame is designed to prevent cabin deformation by distributing forces through multiple major load bearing pathways-and away from the passenger compartment.
+The ACE™ structure is designed to help prevent cabin deformation by distributing forces through multiple load bearing pathways— and away from the passenger compartment.

-- In the 35 mph NHTSA New Car Assessment Program (NCAP) full frontal barrier test, the RL earned Five Stars, the highest rating for both driver and front passenger
+- In the 35 mph NHTSA New Car Assessment Program (NCAP) full frontal crash test, the RL earned a 5-Star crash safety rating— the highest rating — for both driver and front passenger

-- In the 38.5 mph SINCAP side test, the RL earned Five Stars, the highest rating for both front and rear outboard passenger
+- In the 38.5 mph side impact crash test, the RL earned a 5-Stars crash safety rating— the highest rating —for both front and outboard rear passengers

 *Government star ratings are part of the National Highway Traffic Safety Administration's (NHTSA's) New Car Assessment Program (www.safercar.gov).
 Model tested with standard side-impact air bags (SABs).

-DRIVER AND FRONT PASSENGER DUAL-STAGE, DUAL-THRESHOLD AIRBAG SUPPLEMENTARY RESTRAINT SYSTEM (SRS)
+DRIVER AND FRONT PASSENGER DUAL-STAGE, MULTIPLE-THRESHOLD AIRBAG SUPPLEMENTARY RESTRAINT SYSTEM (SRS)

-Dual-stage airbags for the driver and front passenger are designed to provide protection for the head and chest during a moderate to severe front collision, while simultaneously helping to reduce injuries.
-The airbags do both through the use of a dual-stage, dual-threshold airbag technology.
-Each airbag inflator has two stages.
-During a severe collision both stages fire simultaneously to provide immediate airbag inflation.
-Yet, during a moderate collision the igniters fire in sequence, slowing the deployment rate of the airbags.
+Front airbags for the driver and front passenger are designed to provide protection for the head and chest during a moderate to severe front collision, while simultaneously helping to reduce the likelihood of injury.
+The airbags do both through the use of a dual-stage, multiple-threshold airbag technology.
+One or both of these airbags will be deployed only in the event of a sufficient frontal impact.
+If deployed, these airbags are capable of being inflated at different rates depending on crash severity, seatbelt usage and other factors.

 In the RL, the system also assesses the weight of the front passenger through a seat-mounted weight sensor.
 If the detected weight is less than a certain amount, the front passenger airbag is turned off.
 The front passenger airbag also features a seamless instrument panel cover over the airbag for a cleaner, more elegant look.